Audrey Munson's statuesque likeness can be seen throughout New York City to this day. Unfortunately, her own success didn't last long.

 This led to Munson’s initial collaborative work with various photographers and sculptors — all drawn to her tall, photogenic frame and “neoclassical” features — before eventually culminating in the film work that made her famous.

 One stand-out film, a 1915 movie called Inspiration, was loosely based on Audrey Munson’s own life story.
-In it, she would appear entirely nude in one very key scene, which landed Munson her own page in history, if you will, as the first high-profile American actress to appear nude in a film.
+In it, she would appear entirely nude in one very key scene that landed Munson her own page in history, if you will, as the first high-profile American actress to appear nude in a film.

 Despite her widespread fame, Munson’s finances more closely resembled someone down and out than a woman whose likeness can still be seen in some of Manhattan’s most expensive neighborhoods.
 Earning only $30 a week modeling, her minimal fortune would simply not be enough to carry her once her popularity declined.

 By the 1920s, she had publicly fallen out with powerful players in the worlds of theater as well as the press.
 And when Modernism came into fashion, Munson simply became an unwanted commodity, forcing both she and her mother back upstate nearly penniless.

 The pair settled in a small town called Mexico, New York, just outside of Syracuse.
 With no savings to speak of, Munson took work as a waitress.

 It was during this time that she began to demonstrate signs of mental illness– such as her insistence on being known as “Baroness Audrey Meri Munson-Munson.”

 She blamed her downfall on Jewish people and her outspoken anti-Semitism led her so far as to contact the US House of Representatives, insisting that they create a law that would protect her from “the Hebrews.”

 At the age of 40, Munson was sent even further upstate to Ogdensburg, along the Canadian border.
 There, she would reside at St. Lawrence State Hospital, where she would live for many years.